Radiant Heat Flooring – Over Non-Conditioned Spaces

 How to Install AtticFoil™

-Then, once you’ve achieved an air gap between the foil and the tubing, you will add insulation below the foil; this will give you a layered system.
+Then, once you’ve achieved an air gap between the foil and the PEX tubes, you will add insulation below the foil; this will give you a layered system.
+The insulation will fit right up against the foil surface on the bottom.
 The radiant barrier will reduce radiant heat loss and the traditional insulation will reduce conductive heat loss.
 Below the insulation you will usually want to finish it out with drywall or another product that will help hold the insulation in place and provide an air barrier for the insulation.

 When you're using radiant heat above a non-conditioned space (meaning the are below the flooring is outside/not a living space), then you should add R-value too.
 Insulate with foam, batt insulation, or blown in.
 Fill the bottom of the joists well and snugly to maximize any conductive heat loss downward.

-You can also add another layer of foil here, across the bottom of the joists just like we show on the crawlspace insulation page.
+You can cover the bottom of the joists with a vapor barrier for added moisture protection too or you can also add another layer of foil here, across the bottom of the joists just like we show on the crawlspace insulation page.